-Andy Holding is back with six tips for today's action.
+After picking up one winner and one place yesterday, Andy Holding is back with five tips for today's racing.

 You’ve got to admire how A Case Of You has been handled by connections and he’s proven that he’s just as effective over six-furlongs as he is the minimum trip with his latest victory in the Al Quoz sprint over in Dubai.
 However, he does face a serious rival in the shape of the rapidly-improving POWER UNDER ME (best price 3/1) and, at the morning odds, Ger Lyons’ gelding rates the percentage each-way call.

 Beaten by his old rival at Naas last season, had he not challenged on the unfavourable inside of the track that day it may have been a different story and since that sound effort, the son of Mehmas has continued to progress.
 Other than one disappointing effort on ground way too quick for his liking at The Curragh in September, he never put in a bad shift and as we saw on his seasonal reappearance at Cork a month ago, he looks as good as ever.
 In what looked anything but a listed race on paper, the four-year-old saw out the trip well once headed over a furlong out and with the likes of Mooneista, Twilight Spinner, and Logo Hunter well beaten and all going on to run well since, the form appears as good as the speed figure suggested it might turn out to be.
 Although fully effective on good ground, the more dig underfoot the better, and with plenty of solid form over today’s C&D safely tucked away under his belt, a massive run looks on the cards from this likeable and game sort.